Wawaloli Beach Park Overview

 Natural Lava Shelf and Tide Pools

-The beach is protected from high-surf by a natural (pahoehoe) lava shelf jutting out from its sandy shoreline.
-This natural barrier’s architecture allows for tide pools, a great spot for both adults and children to cool off and a fabulous place to explore.
+The small beach area is protected from high-surf by a natural (pahoehoe) lava shelf jutting out from its sandy shoreline.
+This natural barrier’s architecture creates a shallow pool and various tide pools.
+While it’s not a traditional beach, it is a great spot for children to cool off and a fun place to explore.
 As the rocks can be sharp and slippery, water shoes are recommended.
 The lava shelf along here is really interesting and the spray that shoots up during higher surf can create really dynamic photos.
 Just be careful of rogue waves during high surf.
 If the area you are walking on is wet, that means a wave has recently reached that spot.

 Facilities at Wawaloli Beach Park

-The park is outfitted with outstanding facilities, such as picnic tables, barbecue grills, showers and restrooms for an enjoyable day at the beach.
+The park is outfitted with good facilities, such as picnic tables, barbecue grills, showers and restrooms for an enjoyable day.
 Bring a picnic or fire up one of the barbeque grills located in close proximity to the tide pools to cook while you watch your keiki (kids) frolic in the shallow waters.
-As this area is sunny, dry and hot make sure you bring plenty of water and reef-safe sunscreen to make your beach day pleasant and sunburn-free.
+As this area is sunny and hot so make sure you bring plenty of water and reef-safe sunscreen to make your day pleasant and sunburn-free.

 Ke Kai Ola Marine Mammal Center